 A Reflection on Psalm 90 and the Writings of Dietrich Bonhoeffer —

 Several things I’ve been reading recently offer help.
-They come from Dietrich Bonhoeffer’s phenomenal work, Life Together, plus Psalm 90 and a few other treasures from the Bible…timeless words that validate our time at the office, explain the reality and purpose of the daily grind, and offer encouragement for the laborer.
+They come from Dietrich Bonhoeffer’s phenomenal work, Life Together, plus Moses’ psalm (Psalm 90), and a few other treasures from the Bible.
+There I found precious validation of our time at the office.
+I found words that define a purpose for the daily grind, and offer encouragement for the laborer.

 Like everything, work is part of God’s plan for our world.
 He is working.
 He appoints storms, bugs, plants, and people to do His work.
 He holds regular staff meetings with the angelic hosts.
 He is busily preparing a place for His followers.
-Since God works, we know that work is an inherently good thing.
+God works, so we can know with certainty that work is a good thing.

 “…make it your ambition to lead a quiet life and attend to your own business and work with your hands, just as we commanded you, so that you will behave properly toward outsiders and not be in any need.” — I Thessalonians 4:11-12

 Work is a valid, viable way to engage in life.
 It is also a means by which we worship God.
 Work sanctifies us, makes us focus on something outside ourselves.
-It is God’s instrument to purify us from all self-centeredness and self-seeking.
+It is God’s instrument to purify us from self-centeredness.
 It makes us lose ourselves in a task outside of ourselves, and thus becomes a remedy for indolence and slothfulness.

 Work is good because it shows us our need to pray.
 Bonhoeffer ties prayer and work inseparably together.
 As he says, “without the burden and labor of the day, prayer is not prayer, and without prayer, work is not work.”
+The one who is humble and wise prays about his work.
 A good and fitting prayer for the morning is Psalm 90:13-16.
-The psalmist appeals to God for satisfaction and mercy, for gladness in the midst of prolonged adversity and affliction of work.
-I think this is a totally valid thing for us to pray.
+The psalmist appeals to God for mercy, satisfaction, and gladness in the midst of prolonged adversity and affliction of work.
+He prays for God’s good works of faithfulness to continue, to inspire and encourage.
+These are a totally valid prayers for us.
+We should pray boldly and regularly for strength, inspiration, and clarity of thought.
 We should long for the enjoyment of our labor and its rewards, and seek the God who is solely able to give it (Ecclesiastes 5:18-20).